 - Must mount on vehicle or trailer

-Thing to Consider When Choosing a Tent for Windy Conditions
+Thing to Consider When Shopping for a Wind Resistant Tent

-The tents on the list above are all great options, but it’s important that you find the right tent for your situation.
+The tents on the list above are all great options for a tent for high winds, but it’s important that you find the right tent for your situation.
 This means taking into consideration factors like denier, waterhead rating, aerodynamics, and more.
 These factors can be different than your traditional cheap camping tent, which won’t necessarily keep the elements at bay.

 What is denier?